 A rich array of interprofessional research opportunities are available at the School of Nursing.
 Faculty lead innovative research and evidence-based practice projects with students, interdisciplinary colleagues, community partners and clinical affiliates.

 Research that Empowers Health, Improves Lives

 - At the University of Minnesota School of Nursing, our innovative research and evidence-based practice projects are addressing health issues across the lifespan in local, state, national and global contexts.

 - Founded in 1909 and recognized as the birthplace of university-based nurse education, the University of Minnesota School of Nursing continues to lead the profession into the future.

-- With a mission to generate knowledge and educate leaders to shape the future of nursing and advance health care to improve the health and wellbeing of all, the school and its research are addressing health issues and improving health.
+- With a mission to generate knowledge and educate leaders to shape the future of nursing and advance health care to improve the health and wellbeing of all, the school envisions optimal health and wellbeing for all people and the planet.

 Our faculty are identifying solutions that lead to less invasive, more effective and less costly care.
 The discovery of new interventions and prevention strategies are empowering health and improving lives locally and globally.